matthewdeaves/willow/future-features.md

 ## developing the server cost and about pages pages

-- [ ] compare and contrast costs of developing server (focus on that it costs zero dollars, minus the api ai and the prompts used to assist in code generation)
+task: compare and contrast costs of developing server (focus on that it costs zero dollars, minus the api ai and the prompts used to assist in code generation).

-## publishing the page and deploying

-compare and contrast services looked into but either too confusing for it to make sense for actual production use

 - [ ] portainer
 - [ ] digital ocean (droplet, kubernetes, etc., )